ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on why people love concepts more than reality.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on the glamour of untested brilliance.

 ---